pvdz/zeparser3/README.md

 The parser itself supports ES5-ES9 but is not production ready;

+- Harden the parser and find and fix more edge cases that currently pester the parser
 - Add location to AST nodes
 - Setup a test running that confirms AST nodes against other engines (Babel/Flow/etc)
 - Setup tests on a "prod" build, sans assertions